 There are even famous Eiger, Jungfrau and Mönch mountains close to Wengen, but that is more for very experienced mountaineers or at least hire a guide to go there.
 These mountains are no joke and you would need crampons, ropes, helmets and all other equipment to reach those peaks.

-Wengen in winter
+Wengen in Winter

 You can as well do some very beautiful snowshoeing in Wengen in winter and the best destination for that is the before mentioned Leiterhorn.
 All other destinations are pretty impossible as to Kleine Scheidegg there is a skiing route going down.

-If you go to Wengen in winter I highly recommend the skiing resort of Jungfrau which is probably on the best in all Europe.
+If you go to Wengen in winter I highly recommend the skiing resort of Jungfrau which is probably the best in all Europe.
 I have skied there and was not disappointed at all.
 You can read my review: Jungfrau ski resort review.

 As mentioned before, Wengen is very alive during winter, so there are many great restaurants and bars.
 If you like to spend more time after skiing in the bars, you will definitely find some nice places which do not close at 22.00 (the one I visited is called Pickel bar at this address: Dorfstrasse, 3823 Lauterbrunnen), although overall Wengen is very peaceful and calm in the streets.